 For years, Missoula’s economy was a product of its geographic location and natural resources.
 Today, many of the mills that spotted the western Montana landscape are remnants of the past.

-Missoulians represent a highly educated and dynamic workforce, something you may not expect in a metro area of roughly 100,000 residents.
+Missoulians represent a highly educated and dynamic workforce, something you may not expect in a city the size of Missoula.

 Despite wages that are lower than average, most Missoulians find that the cost of living and quality of life more than make up for the lower average wage.